OUR AIM

 In designing this strategy, we thought carefully about the context that we are operating in.
 We believe that we are living in an age of significant disruption and interconnected global threats that are impacting people, society and the natural world and that the solutions to these will elicit results now, but may also require decades and multiple generations before they are fully realised.

-As a grantmaker with direct experience of funding work through our previous strategies relating to the environment, social causes and the arts, we feel well placed to support charitable work that responds to ONE OR MORE of the following:
+As a grantmaker with direct experience of funding work through our previous strategies relating to the environment, social causes and the arts, we feel well placed to support charitable work that responds to one or more of the following:

 - Tackling the triple planetary crisis by mitigating and adapting to climate impacts, reducing pollution and protecting and restoring nature.